sophiecollard/reading-notes/shapeless/chapter3.md

 }
 ```

-The commonly accepted idiomatic style for type class defini?ons includes a companion object containing some standard methods:
+The commonly accepted idiomatic style for type class definitions includes a companion object containing some standard methods:

 ```scala
 object CsvEncoder {